netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 This can be avoided in SCION through link-level analysis of flows and selecting paths that do not create or share a bottleneck link.
 This avoids the need for Coupled Congestion Control.

+Note that SCION uses different paths from IP.
+While some of the links may carry both IP and SCION traffic, the SCION traffic typically has its own bandwidth allocation.

 The second point in {{CC-MULTIPATH-TCP}} is "Further, it is desirable that a source with multiple paths